The Surprising Benefits of Rose Oil: Can it Keep Your Va-Jay-Jay Healthy?

 Ever tried to find a natural remedy for vaginal dryness?

 It can be hard to come by — hormones are the go-to prescription of choice for most medical doctors.

 But what if you can’t use hormones for medical reasons?
 What if you just don’t like the idea of another drug in your system?

 Rose oil is the answer, my friend.

-It’s completely safe, natural, and it lubricates, protects, and encourages skin elasticity — rejuvenating your delicate vulva skin like nothing else can.
+It’s completely safe, and natural, and it lubricates, protects, and encourages skin elasticity — rejuvenating your delicate vulva skin as nothing else can.

 Your vagina and vulva must maintain their specific natural pH…or things start to get aggravated down there very quickly.
 This means when you start putting most “moisturizing” products on your yoni, they exacerbate your problem rather than heal it!

 With rose oil, your body’s natural pH level is supported, leaving your vulva feeling fresh and lubricated.

 Without a doubt, rose oil is one of my favorite essential oils.
 What other product in the world can fight inflammation and bacteria, help relieve depression, physiologically relax you, ease anxiety, boost libido, make your skin look younger, and feel more moisturized — all while smelling like a rose?

 This is why Rosa Damascena Oil is a key ingredient in my exclusive Down There Oil blend.